ChrisThoung/fsic-archive/doc/source/example-model.rst

    YD = W .
 N_s - T_s

-Where taxes are levied as a fixed proportion of money income, at rate |theta|:
+where taxes are levied as a fixed proportion of money income, at rate |theta|:

 .. math::
    :label: taxation